RAK Ceramics: Products

 RAK Ceramics offers porcelain tableware through its sister company RAK Porcelain.
-Their products are now supplied to more than 40,000 hotels, airlines, cruise liners, convention centers, stadiums who endorse them in various segments of the HORECA industry, across more than 165 countries.
-40,000+ customers in the HORECA industry.
-95+ types of tableware ranges are produce.
-71,200+ number of pieces produced each day.
+Their products are supplied to more than 40,000 hotels, airlines, cruise liners, convention centers, stadiums who endorse them in various segments of the HORECA industry, across more than 165 countries with clients including JW Marriot, Hyatt and Sheraton, amongst others.

 Employees

 Across global operations RAK Ceramics employs approximately 12,000 staff from more than 40 nationalities.